Vedant988/DataChampion_DeepThought/README.md

 - Google API key for Gemini Pro access
 - Input CSV with company names and website URLs
 - Required packages: pandas, requests, beautifulsoup4, langchain, python-dotenv

+## 📌 NOTE
+- I have worked with specific versions of the dependencies mentioned.
+If you encounter any version-related errors (especially with frequently updated libraries like langchain), please ensure to check for the latest compatible versions.
+The internal structure (such as class locations or import paths) might change across updates, so refer to the official documentation or GitHub repository to resolve any incompatibilities.

+## Thank You for Reading..